walterMikula/comp-363-f25-week04/README.md

-# Week 03: Huffman Encoding
+# Week 04: Dynamic Programming

 The assignment can be found in the Jupyter notebook named [assignment.ipynb](./assignment.ipynb).